-Indonesian police are preparing for protests when the official results of the Presidential contest are announced next Wednesday.
+In Indonesia police are preparing for mass protests when the official results of the Presidential contest are announced on Wednesday.
+Foreign embassies have warned their nationals to stay indoors.
+Bomb plans have allegedly been uncovered.

 Unofficial ‘quick counts’ after the polls closed on 17 April showed incumbent Joko ‘Jokowi’ Widodo with a ten point advantage over challenger Prabowo Subianto.